- Duration: 1 day for face-to-face | Total of 6.5 hours for Virtual Classroom course

 - Why would you use them?
 How would they help solve your problems and what answers could they give?

-- When would you use them?
+- Where would you use them?
 What types of analytes and samples can you use them for?

-- Where would you use them?
+- When would you use them?
 Which applications to answer what questions?

 - You will learn about the different types of chromatography

-- You will understand the definition of gas chromatography
+- You will understand the definitions of gas chromatography and mass spectrometry

 - You will learn the principles and components of the gas chromatograph